SeanHollen/Using-Git/README.md

 # Background

-Frankly, I do not like Git, to the extent that I dislike Linus just for having developed it.
+Frankly, I'm not a fan of Git.
 It is not just that it's solving a hard problem; I believe it is *needlessly* complicated.
 It has caused me more grief than arguably any other technology.
 However, Git is not going away, probably in my lifetime.
 I've got to to learn to stop worrying and love the git.
 The below is the minimum viable knowledge you have to memorize to say you "know git" to a medium level.

 Most Git reference materials consist of one of:
 - Very watered-down obvious fluff